 Here’s a quick list of things you can do to prepare for your one-on-one meetings:

-Use a shared document or a meeting agenda app like Fellow to prepare a list of talking points ahead of time.
+Use a shared document or a one-on-one meeting app like Fellow to prepare a list of talking points ahead of time.

 It’s hard to come up with talking points 10 minutes before your meeting.
 That’s why I add talking points to my meeting agenda as they come to mind (whenever I see something I should address with my boss or randomly remember something we should discuss).